ucc23/ucc/_clusters/ferrero38.md

 UTI_C_lit: 0.0
 UTI_C_dup: 1.0
 UTI_summary: |
-    Ferrero 38 is a moderately populated, moderately dense object of high C3 quality.
-It is rarely studied in the literature, with no articles listed in the last 6 years.
-This object shares a significant percentage of members with 4 later reported entries.
+    <b>Ferrero 38</b> is a moderately populated, moderately dense object of high C3 quality.
+It is located at a moderate distance from the Sun, near the mid-plane.
+It is rarely studied in the literature, with no articles listed in the last 6 years.<br><br>This object shares a significant percentage of members with 4 later reported entries.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 5.6